ArturoDent/find-and-transform/README.md

 ## TODO

 * Add more error messages, like if a capture group used in replace but none in the find.
-* Add notifications for mispellings in the options?
 * Internally modify `replace` key name to avoid `string.replace` workarounds.
 * Explore adding a command `setCategory` setting.
 Separate category for Search Panel commands?
 * Explore more string operations (e.g., `substring()`, `trim()`, `++`) in the replace settings/args?